w1noe/WineC/README.en.md

 - Preview enhancements:
   - Jump-to-definition: after selecting a target, the preview auto-scrolls to its definition in `Makefile`/`CMakeLists.txt`.
   - Soft wrapping: wrap/linebreak/breakindent are enabled in preview for long lines.
+  - Streaming Make picker: for large projects, use `:QuickCMakeStream` to open an incremental target picker.
+    - `<C-p>` toggles PHONY-only view
+    - `<C-c>` cancels scanning
+    - Preview jump reliability improved: whether the Makefile is fully loaded or truncated, the picker scans lines to find `^<target>:` and performs a second-pass Vim regex search after drawing.
 - Large files are truncated by bytes/lines; controlled by:
   - `make.telescope.preview`
   - `make.telescope.max_preview_bytes`